Prometheus Foundation Programs

 The Scholarship Program funds talented, up-and-coming scholars who seek to promote Objectivism as a significant part of their career.
 Objectivists of any age may apply for funds to finance their formal education.
 Recipients must demonstrate substantial understanding of Objectivism and the ability and intention to promote it.

 The Productiveness Program provides financial support to accomplished Objectivist intellectuals to help them focus their efforts on high-leverage intellectual work.
-Productiveness grants can be awarded to help an intellectual write a book, hire an editor, develop courses, hire an assistant, or delegate projects or tasks.
+Productiveness grants can be awarded to help an intellectual market their book, hire an editor, develop courses, hire an assistant, or delegate projects or tasks.

 Who and What We Fund